f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

 <a name="3.1.1"></a>
 ### 3.1.1 User Interfaces
+User interfaces are described in detail in the DD.
 <a name="3.1.2"></a>
 ### 3.1.2 Hardware Interfaces
 - The software, in order to work, will need an internet connection so the device must have access to the internet.